GitoriousLispBackup/eql/Qt_EQL/README.txt

 This is possible because these 2 methods are declared Q_INVOKABLE in Qt/trafficlight.h.

+So, in order to call either methods declared Q_INVOKABLE, or user defined signals/slots, use qfun* with :qt as second argument.
+(This implementation detail has been chosen to avoid name clashes with ordinary Qt methods, which are quite a lot...).

+To list all user defined properties, methods, signals, slots of a class defined in C++, see the special usage of qapropos (passing an object instead of a class name).

-In order to call generic Qt functions, signals, slots from *qt-main* and child objects, simply use the standard qfun (not qfun* as above), qget etc.
+For calling generic functions, signals, slots from *qt-main* and child objects, simply use the standard qfun.

+All of: qconnect, qget, qset don't need this distinction.

-You can't use qoverride for external Qt/C++ classes.
+You (quite obviously) can't use qoverride for external Qt/C++ classes (to do the equivalent, simply call a Lisp function from an overriden method in C++).

 The class name returned by qt-object-name is the first vanilla Qt class encountered walking up the super classes; in this example, *qt-main* is shown of